JerrysIRL/SpaceShooterAssignment/README.md

 ## Installation
-To install and play Endless Runner, simply download the latest release from the "Release" section on the GitHub repository page and launch the executable.
+To install and play 'Space Shooter' simply download the latest release from the "Release" section on the GitHub repository page and launch the executable.